gusosb/wk-sup2/README.md

 })
 ```

-If missing but still present in localstorage Token is set in the main, which makes refreshing the page possible without the need to login again and obtain new token.
+If missing but still present in localstorage Token is set in App.js, which makes refreshing the page possible without the need to login again and obtain new token.

+For additional security refreshtoken should be implemented.
 /frontend/src/App.js
 ```JavaScript
 useEffect(() => {